rlunde/writertoys/devlog.md

 Now I'm up to part 5 of Miquel Grinberg's tutorial, and (as I'd hoped) he's suggesting that OpenID is not a good way to go, and refers to an OAuth tutorial he wrote.
-Despite misgivings based on prior encounters with OAuth, I guess I'll try to tackle that now.
+Despite misgivings based on prior encounters with OAuth, I guess I'll try to tackle that.

 Here's what I'm starting with for that: http://blog.miguelgrinberg.com/post/oauth-authentication-with-flask

+I think I'll ignore authorization for right now, and see if I can get some basic layout working.

+I tried adding in some of the later stuff from the tutorial, and got errors I can't yet understand.
+I commented out the "@login_required" over index in the views.py file, and commented out the database calls in the before_request, since it's somehow calling those even when is_authenticated is False